 TSRI investigators have also made striking discoveries in genetics and the role of novel types of RNA in diseases such as autism and Fragile X. In the study of neuroscience, TSIR scientists have uncovered the individual neurons that create and hold our memories, as well as elucidating a variety of disorders relating to the brain, from Alzheimer's to addiction and schizophrenia to Parkinson's.
 In the study of receptors that can turn proteins on and off to fight disease or encourage it, the institute's investigators have uncovered the molecular structures that play roles in cancers and aging.
 TSRI scientists have also made a number of breakthrough discoveries in the understanding of stem cells in the laboratory and the conversion of mature cells to an embryonic-like state.

-The institute's faculty include renowned biologists, including Gerald Edelman, winner of the 1972 Nobel Prize in Physiology or Medicine for discoveries relating to the structure of antibody molecules, and dozens of members of such esteemed societies as the National Academy of Sciences, American Academy of Arts and Sciences, and American Association for the Advancement of Science.
+The institute's faculty include renowned biologists and dozens of members of such esteemed societies as the National Academy of Sciences, American Academy of Arts and Sciences and American Association for the Advancement of Science.

 TSRI is ranked among the top biology institutes in the world.
 In 2010, the institute was ranked the world's second most influential institution in microbiology, according to data provided by Thomson Reuters' Essential Science Indicators published in The Times Higher Education.
 In 2009, a similar Thomson Reuters survey ranked the institute 13th worldwide in neuroscience.